terodox/terodox.tech/content/posts/2020-02-23--rest-spread/index.md

 ## Array - Get First Elements

-Let's say you need tp pull the first three elements of an array off.
+Let's say you need tp pull the first three elements off of an array.
 We could use the `.shift()` operator to pull the first element from the array three times, but it's a bit verbose.
 Instead we can use array [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) and "Rest" to pull only the elements we want from the front of the array.

 ```javascript
 const array = [ 'first', 'second', 'third', 'more', 'things'];